intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 1. Policy definition governing the Series as a whole.
-This is the joint responsibility of the RFC Series Working Group (RSWG), which produces policy proposals, and the RFC Series Approval Board (RSAB), which approves such proposals for publication in the Editorial Stream.
+This is the joint responsibility of the RFC Series Working Group (RSWG), an open working group that produces policy proposals, and the RFC Series Approval Board (RSAB), an appointed body that approves such proposals for publication in the Editorial Stream.
+The RSAB includes representatives of the streams as well as an expert in technical publishing, the RFC Series Consulting Editor (RSCE).

 2. Policy implementation through publication of RFCs in all of the streams that form the Series.
-This is primarily the responsibility of the RFC Production Center (RPC) as contractually overseen by the IETF Administration Limited Liability Company (LLC) {{RFC8711}}.
+This is primarily the responsibility of the RFC Production Center (RPC) as contractually overseen by the IETF Administration Limited Liability Company (IETF LLC) {{RFC8711}}.

 In this model, RFCs are produced and approved by multiple document streams.
 The stream approving body {{RFC8729}} for each stream